 >> Pine Club’s ‘#2 Steakhouse in America’ award has had lasting impact (December 2015)

-The Cooking Channel news release describes the “Steak Out” episode of “The Best Thing I Ever Ate,” which will run at 9 p.m. on Nov.
-29 on the cable channel, this way:
+The Cooking Channel news release describes the “Steak Out” episode of “The Best Thing I Ever Ate” this way:

 “We're paying tribute to the best styles, cuts and steakhouses serving up the best steaks.
-Chef Jonathon Sawyer takes us on a trip to Dayton for a ribeye cut so incredible, it's fit for a king.
-Jernard Wells travels down to Atlanta for the best of both worlds — the sea and land — in a surf-and-turf combo of steak and shrimp.
-And Duff Goldman drools over a butter steak that melts in your mouth like butter!
-Elena Besser, Justin Brunson, Antonia Lofaso and Stuart O'Keeffe also share their inside scoop.”
+Chef Jonathon Sawyer takes us on a trip to Dayton for a ribeye cut so incredibly, it's fit for a king.
+Jaynard Wells travels down to Atlanta for the best of both worlds -- the sea and land -- in a surf-and-turf combo of steak and shrimp.
+And Duff Goldman drools over a butter steak that melts in your mouth ... like butter!”

 >> RELATED: Dayton’s Pine Club named one of nation’s best steakhouses (February 2017)

-Hulme said the Pine Club experienced a surge of business following the 2015 Food Network recognition that is still felt to this day.
+Hulme said the Pine Club experienced a surge of business following the 2015 Food Network recognition that is still felt at the restaurant.

 “I had no idea.
 Sales jumped by 35 percent.
 I expected it to last a few months, six months at most, but it hasn’t stopped,” Hulme said.
 The popularity of the bone-in ribeye has rubbed off on other menu items, including a bone-in filet and a thick-cut porterhouse steak for two, he said.

-Attempts to reach Sawyer late Wednesday were unsuccessful.
-He is the owner of The Greenhouse Tavern and a handful of other restaurants in Cleveland, and has won many awards himself: he was among Food & Wine magazine’s “Best New Chefs” in 2010, and in 2013, was named a finalist for the James Beard Award's “Best Chef: Great Lakes region.”
+Sawyer is the owner of The Greenhouse Tavern in Cleveland, and has won many awards himself: he was among Food & Wine magazine’s “Best New Chefs” in 2010, and in 2013, was named a finalist for the James Beard Award's “Best Chef: Great Lakes region.”